harlows/xsl-weblog/README.md

 When you browse to `index.xml` (or any of the other XML files), the browser loads the template file given at the top of the XML.
 This template file describes how to render the various custom tags in the XML as HTML.

-Based on Evan Widloki's `advanced/` template.
+Based on Evan Widloki's [xsl-website](https://github.com/Evidlo/xsl-website) 'advanced' template.